gladiatortf/gladiator.tf-bot-owner-script/README.md

 2. Open the [script in raw view](https://github.com/mninc/gladiator.tf-bot-owner-script/raw/master/gladiator.user.js).
 3. Install.

-### Google Chrome
+> [!WARNING]
-To use this in Chrome, you need to navigate to Manage Extensions page (chrome://extensions/) and enable Developer Mode.
+> To use this in Chromium-based browsers (Google Chrome, Opera, Edge), you need to navigate to Manage Extensions page (chrome://extensions/) and enable Developer Mode.

 ## Current features